 When I was growing up, my father was very fond of taking the road less traveled.
 It would drive my mother crazy.
 I think I inherited the gene for back highways and dirt roads.
-That’s how we’ve come to know the Paseo del Quinde, better known to locals as the Nono-Mindo Road.
+That’s how we’ve come to know the Hummingbird Route (Paseo del Quinde), better known to locals as the Nono-Mindo Road.
 We’ve taken our own vehicle down its dusty path three different times.
 Let me tell you what to expect!

 The Eco-Ruta El Paseo del Quinde

 The Eco-Ruta El Paseo del Quinde literally means the Hummingbird Trail Eco-Route.
-The word quinde is the Quichua term for hummingbird and is used as often as the Spanish colibrí.
+The word quinde is the Quichua term for hummingbird and is used as often in Ecuador as the Spanish colibrí.
 Unfortunately, this also means that this eco-route trail is often called Paseo del Colibrí, Ruta del Colibrí, or Eco-Ruta del Colibrí as often as it is called Paseo del Quinde.
+So finding information on the Hummingbird Route can be complicated!

 Although tourism routes like these are fairly new in Ecuador, this road has ancient origins.
-Used by Spanish conquistadors to travel from Quito to to the Pacific Coast, the trail likely existed before their arrival.
+Used by Spanish conquistadors to travel from Quito to the Pacific Coast, the trail likely existed before their arrival.
+Many believe it was used by the ancient Yumbo and other cultures trading between the coast and Quito.

-Today, the federal government has placed signs based on studies in a few areas in order to help attract more tourism to an area.
-But little more has been added to make these routes vibrant attractors of tourism.
-But for folks like us, that’s not a bad thing.
+Today, the federal government has placed signs based in a few areas in order to help attract more tourism.
+However, little more has been added to make these routes vibrant attractors of tourism.
+Yet for folks like us, that’s not a bad thing.
 It means this little back road remains fairly quiet.
 The busiest days along the Nono-Mindo Road are the weekends.
 Even then, it’s rare that we compete for space with anyone but cyclists.

-Why name a route for hummingbirds?
+Why the hummingbird route?
 This region is buzzing with dozens of varieties of these sparkling beauties.
 The route itself passes several private hummingbird reserves and ends in the Mindo-Nambillo Ecological Reserve.
 The easiest way to see these hummingbirds is to stop at many of the spots listed on the map below.
-Hummingbird viewing locations are marked in purple.

 The Eco-route Is More Than Hummingbirds